AchrafKassioui/Learning-iOS-Dev/README.md

 ## Links and resources

 - Good basic tutorial on how to present a SpriteKit scene in a SwiftUI view: https://www.youtube.com/watch?v=Sb7ytck3gMA
+- Miguel de Icaza talks about Swift in general, then advocates Swift for The Godot engine: https://media.ccc.de/v/godotcon2023-57866-swift-godot-fixing-the-multi-million-dollar-mistake#t=3280